 Ah, the question on everyone’s mind.
 And it’s a good one.

-The official medical answer is this: Menopause is over when you haven’t had a period in 12 months and most of your symptoms have subsided.
+The official medical answer is this: You in Postmenopause when you haven’t had a period in 12 months and most of your symptoms have subsided.
 And depending on how your hormones work, that could take up to 14 years.
 But you’ll notice one little caveat there.
 Most of your symptoms.
 Because some women are never symptom-free.
 And we’re working on an explanation for that.

 FSH and Low Estrogen